 “In the spring we fish the deep channel along Latimer Shoal and in the summer we turn to the rock islands of the Chesapeake Bay Bridge Tunnel,” Whitley says.
 Each location requires a different tactic.
 At Latimer Shoal, Whitley anchors in deep water and fishes a whole chowder clam on an 8/0 circle hook attached to a fishfinder rig and eight-ounce pyramid sinker.
 “Cast out a couple baits and wait for a bite,” Whitley says.

 Mosquito Lagoon is probably one of the most famous red drum fisheries in the world, but Native Watercraft pro guide Dee Kaminski knows big black drum lurk in the backwaters.

 Kaminski swears, “Sometimes I can hear them drumming under the water.”
 She lands her lure in front of the school and waits for the fish to move in.
 When she feels a fish hit, Kaminski lets the drum swim off before setting the hook.
 “They like to chew on it for a little while,” she says.
-To further entice finicky black drum to the hook, Kaminski slathers her lure in Pro Cure scent paste.
+To further entice finicky black drum to the hook, Kaminski slathers her lure in Pro-Cure scent paste.
 “Black drum respond to a lure with a lot of stink,” she insists.

-In early spring, big black drum gather to spawn and Chris Castro, host of the online fishing show Next Level TV, is ready to tackle giants.
+In early spring, big black drum gather to spawn and Chris Castro, host of the online fishing show Next Level Fishing TV, is ready to tackle giants.
 “Kayak anglers rally to flex their rods and see who can hold the biggest black drum,” he says.
 Castro has noticed black drum congregate in channels, cutting between the Gulf of Mexico and back bays.

+The best time to catch black drum is when the schools are on the move.
 “A stiff breeze will get the fish trading along the channels,” Castro notes.
 It’s best to intercept them with a live crab or fresh shrimp.
 He uses a two-hook bottom rig with a four-ounce sinker on a medium-heavy rod spooled with 50-pound braided line.
 Cast the rig into a drum highway and wait for traffic to get heavy.
 With a big drum on the line, Castro lets the kayak do the work.
 “Dragging around angler and kayak eventually tires out these beasts, but that can take a while,” Castro says.